• About

 Mexican Lamb Adobo

 Most of my recipes are fast, accessible, and light.
-But every once in while, I like to enjoy a deeply rich meaty stick-to-your-ribs caveman type of meal.
-The kind of meal that has you leaning back in your chair in a satisfied adobo sauce-incuded stupor.
+But every once in awhile, I like to enjoy a deeply rich meaty stick-to-your-ribs caveman type of meal.
+The kind of meal that has you leaning back in your chair in a satisfied adobo sauce-induced stupor.

 ancho guajillo pasilla